-Design approach.
 Various techniques can enhance how the analyst can notice small entities in a scene by making them visually distinctive.

 Animation of image sequences visually highlights changes that occur by rapidly switching between images.
-Because the background scene is reasonably constant, the appearance, disappearance and movements of entities within the scene are often very noticeable.
+Because the background scene is reasonably constant, the appearance, disappearance, and movements of entities within the scene are often very noticeable.

 Image processing through image differencing compares, pixel by pixel, the current image against the previous and/or next image.
 A new image is generated from that comparison, where (for example) a white pixel is drawn if the compared pixels differ significantly in brightness and color (set by threshold values), and black otherwise.
 The resulting image visually highlights the differences in white, while removing the somewhat static background.
 Because entities appear, disappear, and move around a scene, the differenced image will display that entity as a white blob (usually in the shape of the desired entity) against a black background.
 Other image processing techniques may also help, such as motion tracking that track the position of an object over subsequent frames.
-We note that the effectiveness of image processing techniques can be compromised when large visual differences occur between the images, such as dramatic changes in image lighting, motion of nearby grass and branches affected by the wind, and even slight changes of a camera's position (e.g., due to wind effects on the tree it is mounted on).
+We note that the effectiveness of image processing techniques can be compromised when large visual differences occur between the images, such as dramatic changes in image lighting, motion of nearby grass and branches affected by the wind, and even slight changes of a camera's position (e.g., due to wind effects on the tree, it is mounted on).
+As well, image differencing will not work for the few cases where the animal is completely still.

 Image enhancement.
 Many off-the-shelf photo viewing systems now include various ways to adjust an image.
-Examples include contrast adjustment, saturation and luminance of particular colors, dehazing, sharpening, edge detection, etc. In the image analysis context, an analyst could apply various adjustments on a test image and - if effective at enhancing an entity's visibility - have that setting automatically applied when viewing other images.
+Examples include contrast adjustment, saturation and luminance of particular colors, dehazing, sharpening, edge detection, etc. In the image analysis context, an analyst could apply various adjustments on a test image and-if effective at enhancing an entity's visibility-have that setting automatically applied when viewing other images.